Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `ZK14` - Targets the last stable Zikula 1.4.x version.
 This is the default value and useful when developing for future.
 Generated applications support the forward compatibility layer using 2.0.0 technology.
 * `ZK14DEV` - Targets the last unstable Zikula 1.4.x version.
 Thus it will always include changes for the next upcoming 1.4.x core release.
 You can use this to test new changes, while `ZK14` will still target the last stable core version.
 * `ZKPRE14` - Targets the last stable Zikula 1.4.x version; legacy alias for `ZK14`.
 Deprecated.
 * `ZK136` - Targets Zikula 1.3.10 and earlier.
-This is for backwards compatibility and useful when maintaining extensions in production.
-Although using this raises a deprecated warning you can still work with this until a future version.
+This is deprecated and not supported anymore beginning with ModuleStudio 0.7.1.
 * `ZK135` - Targets Zikula 1.3.10 and earlier; legacy alias for `ZK136`.
-Deprecated.

 #### Settings container